SilkRose/Pony/stories/applejacks-admirer/applejacks-admirer.md

 # Applejack's Admirer

 We all know it's me.
-I know it, our friends know it, but most importantly, you _don't_ know it.
-At least, not yet anyway.
+I know it, our friends know it, but most importantly, she _doesn't_ know it.
+At least, not yet, anyway.

 I look at Applejack with whimsy in my eyes.